Q&A: What we know about U.S. probes of Russian meddling in 2016 election

 There is no evidence that the FBI ended or paused its investigation after Comey's departure.

-Andrew McCabe, who is leading the agency as acting director, promised the Senate Intelligence Committee that Comey's firing would not affect the investigation and that he will notify the committee of any attempt to delay or derail it.
+FBI acting Director Andrew McCabe, who is leading the agency, promised the Senate Intelligence Committee that Comey's firing would not affect the investigation and that he will notify the committee of any attempt to delay or derail it.

 Why was Comey fired?